Editorial: Thank our veterans for the freedom we enjoy

 In 1968, the Uniform Holiday Bill was signed to ensure three-day weekends for federal employees by celebrating four national holidays on Mondays - Washington's Birthday, Memorial Day, Veterans Day and Columbus Day.
 The intent was that these extended weekends would encourage travel, recreation and cultural activities.
 Many states did not agree with the decision and continued to celebrate holidays on their original dates.

 Veterans Day returned to Nov.
 11 in 1978 after President Ford signed Public Law 94-97 in 1975.
 The restoration preserves the historical significance of the date, helping us focus on the important purpose of Veterans Day - a celebration to honor America's veterans for their love of country, patriotism and willingness to serve.

-Our veterans should be saluted not just on Friday, but every day of the year for the sacrifices they valiantly made on our behalf.
-Friday's their day; please take the time to thank a veteran for the freedom you continue to enjoy today.
+Our veterans should be saluted not just on Monday, but every day of the year for the sacrifices they valiantly made on our behalf.
+Monday is their day; please take the time to thank a veteran for the freedom you continue to enjoy today.